 Devil’s Backbone Plant Info

 The scientific name for this plant, Pedilanthus tithymaloides, means foot-shaped flower.
 The plant is native to the American tropics but only hardy in USDA zones 9 and 10.
-It makes a superb houseplant with its 2-foot tall stems, alternate leaves and colorful “flowers” which are actually bracts or modified leaves.
+It makes a superb houseplant with its 2 foot (61 cm.) tall stems, alternate leaves, and colorful “flowers” which are actually bracts or modified leaves.

 The leaves are lance-shaped and thick on wiry stems.
 The bract color may be white, green, red, or pink.
 The plant is a member of the spurge family.
 No devil’s backbone plant info would be complete without noting that the milky sap may be poisonous to some people.
 Care should be exercised when handling the plant.

 How to Grow the Devil’s Backbone Plant

 Growing the plant is easy and propagation even simpler.
-Just cut a 4- to 6-inch section of the stem from the plant.
+Just cut a 4 to 6 inch (10-15 cm.) section of the stem from the plant.
 Let the cut end callus for a few days and then insert it into a pot filled with perlite.

 Keep the perlite lightly moist until the stems root.
 Then repot the new plants in a good houseplant potting soil.
 Care of devil’s backbone babies is the same as the adult plants.

 Growing Pedilanthus Indoors

 Devil’s backbone houseplant likes bright indirect sunlight.
 Plant in direct sun in fall and winter, but give it a little protection from stinging hot rays in spring and summer.
 Just turning the slats on your blinds can be enough to keep the tips of the leaves from sizzling.

-Water the plants when the top few inches of soil feel dry.
+Water the plants when the top few inches (8 cm.) of soil feels dry.
 Keep it only moderately moist, yet not soggy.